RQ

 Costs & Budgeting7 min read1 April 2026

-Should you build an extension or move to a bigger home?
-A detailed financial comparison of the true costs of moving vs extending, including stamp duty, fees, and disruption.
+Should you extend or move to a bigger home?
+A financial comparison of the true costs of moving vs extending, including stamp duty and fees.

 It's one of the biggest decisions a UK homeowner faces: do you extend the home you have, or sell up and buy somewhere bigger?
 The emotional pull often points towards a fresh start, but the financial case almost always favours extending.
 Here's the full breakdown to help you decide.